How To Create A Weekly Schedule Template

 Features include:

-Add to that the artificial intelligence, and you’ve got an extremely beneficial and flexible set of tools that will help you get control of your team, boost engagement, and improve the way you all work.
+All of that together makes for an extremely beneficial and flexible set of tools that will help you get control of your team, boost engagement, and improve the way you all work.

 So, take your workforce scheduling and optimization to the next level with Sling — the complete employee management package.
 Try Sling for free and discover just how easy it is to streamline your operations and keep your business on the road to success.